bengarrett/dupers/docs/README.md

 #### Command flags

 When running dupe checking, a `-fast` flag can significantly improve performance when dealing with extensive file collections.
-It does this by only running dupe checks against the database and completely ignoring the files residing on the host system.
+It does this by only running duplicate checks against the database and completely ignoring the files residing on the host system.

 ###### Dupe command on a large collection using fast mode takes less than a second 😃
 ```ps